Christ Church Sandown

 The hall is subject to a separate heating system, has access to two toilets including accessible and baby changing facilities.
 The hall includes a well equipped kitchen and a wide serving counter.
 The main part of the hall is carpeted but there is also an uncarpeted area where children's activities, where spillage is a risk, can be undertaken.

 The church makes an excellent venue for plays and concerts requiring a flat elevated space.
-The comfortable environment with good acoustics and visibility mean that several artists are already looking to use the premises in 2016.
+The comfortable environment with good acoustics and visibility has been used by several artists since 2016.
 By arrangement, in-house sound equipment can be made available.

 Please contact Sue Cotton should you wish to use any of the church facilities.